Approvals for Care

 If we deny a request, we will let you and the provider know.
 You can file an appeal if you disagree with our decision.

-How long does an approval take?
+How long does an approval for a prior authorization take?

 If your doctor or health care provider tells us that the standard approval timeframe could affect your life or well-being, we make our decision within 72 hours.